agoralabs/appmesh-demo-aws/README.md

 ### Step 4 : Create AppMesh Controller and AppMesh Gateway

+In this step, we will create an AWS App Mesh Controller For K8s.
+It is a controller to help manage App Mesh resources for a Kubernetes cluster and injecting sidecars to Kubernetes Pods.
+The controller watches custom resources for changes and reflects those changes into the App Mesh API.
+The controller maintains the custom resources (CRDs): meshes, virtualnodes, virtualrouters, virtualservices, virtualgateways and gatewayroutes.
+The custom resources map to App Mesh API objects.

+The Terraform script used here will all so create an AppMesh Gateway.
+It is a virtual gateway that allows resources that are outside of your mesh to communicate to resources that are inside of your mesh.
+The virtual gateway represents an Envoy proxy running in a Kubernetes service, or on an Amazon EC2 instance.
+Unlike a virtual node, which represents Envoy running with an application, a virtual gateway represents Envoy deployed by itself.

+Just do the following :

 - cd to **04-mesh** folder.
 - Run **apply.sh** script : a Mesh named **k8s-mesh-staging** should be created.